nethesis/nethvoice-report/README.md

 # nethvoice-report
-This repo contains CDR and Queue reports
+This repo contains Queue and CDR/Costs reports